RichardDorian/PhotoTransfert/README.md

 What PhotoTransfert is ?
 -------------------
-Photo Transfer is a Node JS application whose goal is to transfer your photos from OneDrive to Google Photos
+Photo Transfert is a Node JS application whose goal is to transfer your photos from OneDrive to Google Photos

 In what situation could I use this program ?
 -------------------